gnebbia/statistics_notes/introduction_to_statistics/2_exploring_data/exploring_data.md

 So this is roughly the average deviation around the mean, and has the same units as the data.

+We can in general interpret the standard deviation as the average of the distance of each of the data points from the mean of the distribution.

 N.B.: Sample stddev is indicated with $s$ while population stddev is